-Service Provider Explanation of Services Raising a Reader Pre-K3, Pre-K, and Kindergarten teachers, Dr. Cherie Helmstetter, Early Elementary Programs Specialist The Raising a Reader program is a reading at home program that provides students and families with bags of books that are rotated each week to promote a love of literacy.
+Service Provider Explanation of Services Raising a Reader Pre-K3, Pre-K, and Kindergarten teachers, Dr. Cherie Helmstetter, Early Elementary Programs Specialist The Raising a Reader program is a "reading at home program" that provides students and families with bags of books that are rotated each week to promote a love of literacy.
 Career Day Guidance Counselor, Local Organizations/Businesses, Parents A career day is an activity in which business partners from a variety of companies come together at a school to share information about their workplace, their job, and the education and skills that are required for success in their career.
-Community Schools Concentration of Poverty Grant Community schools promote positive, equitable outcomes by providing students and families with the physical and mental health, academic, and extracurricular support needed to thrive by working with a variety of community partners such as local churches, Frostburg University, local businesses, library, and various health agencies such as the health department.
-The Judy Center provides programs that will give parents the knowledge, skills, and resources to meet their children's basic needs; provides affordable high-quality early childhood programs; provides quality will give parents the knowledge, skills, and resources to meet their children's basic needs; provides affordable high-quality health services, which promote the healthy lifestyle.
-The After School program provides a safe space after school for students to complete homework, activities, and have a warm meal for dinner.
-The Summer School program provides summer bridge lessons and activities to students in order to slow the loss of instruction over the summer break.
+Community Schools Concentration of Poverty Grant Community schools promote positive, equitable outcomes by providing students and families with the physical and mental health, academic, and extracurricular support needed to thrive by working with a variety of community partners such as local churches, Frostburg University, local businesses, public library, and various health agencies such as the health department.
+Judy Center Samantha Kennedy The Judy Center provides programs that will give parents the knowledge, skills, and resources to meet their children's basic needs; provides affordable high-quality early childhood programs; and provides quality health services, which promote the healthy lifestyle.
+ACPS After School Program Title I The After School program provides a safe space after school for students to complete homework, do activities, and have a warm meal for dinner.
+ACPS Summer School Program ACPS The Summer School program provides summer bridge lessons and activities to students in order to slow the loss of instruction over the summer break.
 Students in various geographic regions of the county attend the program at select schools.
-HRDC Head Start is a federally funded program that implements education, health and parent involvement into a secure, productive environment.
+Head Start Allegany County HRDC Head Start HRDC Head Start is a federally funded program that implements education, health and parent involvement into a secure, productive environment.
 Services are provided to qualifying low-income families within Allegany County.
 Families of children ages 3 to 4 years old receive comprehensive preschool opportunities including components focusing on health, nutrition, education, disability services, parent involvement, medical and social services.
 The emphasis is on the total family - not just the children.
 University of Maryland Extension University of Maryland The UMD Extension office provides programming in regional schools with instruction on nutrition, natural resources, gardening, etc. Students participate in lessons and hands-on experiences.
 Westmar Early Learning Center ACPS The Westmar Early Learning Center houses early childhood programs for area students in Pre-K 3 and 4.
-Students receive high- quality instruction from highly-qualified early childhood educators.
-The center works in conjunction with the Judy Center & HeadStart housed in the same building.
+Students receive high-quality instruction from highly-qualified early childhood educators.
+The center works in conjunction with the Judy Center & Head Start programs housed in the same building.
 Western Maryland Food Bank Allegany County The Western Maryland Food Bank is a subsidiary of the national food bank, Feeding America.
 The WMFB works through local organizations to provide needy families with food.
-Students in the Friday Friends program receive a bag of food to supply their meals through the weekend at home.
-Outdoor School ACPS Outdoor School allows fifth grade students the experience to sleep away from home in the natural environment.
+Students in the "Friday Friends" program receive a bag of food to supply their meals through the weekend at home.
+Outdoor School ACPS Outdoor School allows fifth grade students to experience sleeping away from home in the natural environment.
 Students learn about our local environment through lessons, hikes, and activities.
 Evergreen Heritage Center EHC Foundation The Evergreen Heritage Center provides environmental lessons through hands-on activities.
-Their visits to school allow students to learn about local natural resources, STEM, and nutrition.
+Their visits allow students to learn about local natural resources, STEM, and nutrition.
 The Elementary Edibles program introduces students to fresh and healthy food choices.
-Ag Lab Title II The Maryland Agricultural Education Foundation's Mobile Science Lab Program teaches elementary students in Maryland the importance of agriculture in their everyday lives.